Is glycine the safest medicine? Glycine: application features and side effects

 - reduced mental performance;

-stressful situations- psycho-emotional stress (during exams, conflict, etc. situations);
+stressful situations– psycho-emotional stress (during exams, conflict situations, etc.);

 — deviant forms of behavior of children and adolescents;

-- various functional and organic diseases of the nervous system accompanied by increased excitability, emotional instability, decreased mental performance and sleep disturbance: neuroses, neurosis-like states and vegetative-vascular dystonia, the consequences of neuroinfections and traumatic brain injury, perinatal and other forms (incl. alcoholic genesis);
+— various functional and organic diseases of the nervous system accompanied by increased excitability, emotional instability, decreased mental performance and sleep disturbances: neuroses, neurosis-like conditions and vegetative-vascular dystonia, consequences of neuroinfections and traumatic brain injury, perinatal and other forms (including alcoholic origin);

 - ischemic stroke.